jfkw/obs-service-go_modules/README.md

-`vendor/` directory populated by `go mod vendor`. `vendor.tar.gz` is generated in the rpm package directory. `vendor.tar.gz` can be committed to [OBS](https://build.opensuse.org) to facilitate fully-offline Go application package builds for [openSUSE](https://www.opensuse.org), [SUSE](https://www.suse.com) and numerous other distributions.
+`vendor/` directory populated by `go mod vendor`. `vendor.tar.gz` is generated in the rpm package directory. `vendor.tar.gz` can be committed to [OBS](https://build.opensuse.org) to facilitate offline Go application package builds for [openSUSE](https://www.opensuse.org), [SUSE](https://www.suse.com) and numerous other distributions.